• Best 30lb Reels for Saltwater Fishing

 Heavy surfSaragosa 6000 or Twin Power 600010–11′ heavyBig halibut, WSB, sharks, bat rays

-For complete rod and reel pairing recommendations across all fishing styles, see our best rod and reel combo guide.
+For complete rod and reel pairing recommendations across all fishing styles, see the best rod and reel combo guide.

 Best Surf Reel Setup (Line and Terminal)

-Mainline: 15–20lb braided line.
-Braid gives you casting distance (thinner diameter = less air resistance), sensitivity to feel bites through the long rod, and zero stretch for solid hooksets at distance.
-PowerPro Super Slick V2 in 20lb or Daiwa J-Braid Grand for maximum casting distance — see our line guide for more options.
+Mainline: 15–20lb braid.
+Braid gives you casting distance (thinner diameter means less air resistance), sensitivity to feel bites through the long rod, and zero stretch for solid hooksets at distance.
+PowerPro Super Slick V2 in 20lb or Daiwa J-Braid Grand for maximum casting distance.
+See the line guide for more options.

 Rig options:

-A dropper loop rig is effective for fishing multiple baits at different depths — great for prospecting when you’re not sure what’s in the area.
+A dropper loop rig is effective for fishing multiple baits at different depths, a great prospecting rig when you’re not sure what’s in the area.

 Swimbaits on jigheads are deadly for halibut when the surf is calm enough to work them properly.

-Hooks: 2/0–4/0 circle hooks for bait fishing — they self-set in the surf, which is a huge advantage when you can’t always hold the rod.
-See our hooks guide for specific sizes by species.
+Hooks: 2/0–4/0 circle hooks for bait fishing.
+They self-set in the surf, which is a huge advantage when you can’t always hold the rod.
+See the hooks guide for specific sizes by species.

 Surf Reel Maintenance